Fourier algebras of parabolic subgroups: Introduction

 If we think of $\SL_2(\R)\ltimes\R^2$ as a subgroup of $\SL_3(\R)$ in the following way

 then we can think of $P$ as a subgroup of $\SL_2(\R)\ltimes\R^2$.
-This viewpoint will be relevant in a forthcoming paper \cite{HK-WH-examples} by the author and U.~Haagerup.
+This viewpoint is relevant in \cite{HK-WH-examples} and was actually the initial motivation for the present paper.

 Apart from the group in \eqref{eq:PP}, our examples of groups satisfying \eqref{eq:q1} arise in the following way.
 Let $n\geq 2$, let $G$ be one of the classical simple Lie groups $\SO_0(n,1)$, $\SU(n,1)$, $\Sp(n,1)$ or the exceptional group $\FF$, and let $G = KAN$ be the Iwasawa decomposition.
-If $M$ is the centralizer of $A$ in $K$, then $P = MAN$ is the minimal parabolic subgroup of $G$.
-We refer to Section~\ref{sec:simple-groups} for explicit descriptions of the groups $G$, $K$, $A$, $N$ and $M$.
-We prove the following theorem concerning the Fourier algebra of the minimal parabolic subgroup.
+If $M$ is the centralizer of $A$ in $K$, then $P = MAN$ is the \emph{minimal parabolic subgroup} of $G$.
+We refer to Section~\ref{sec:simple-groups} for more details on these groups.
+We prove the following theorem concerning the Fourier algebras of minimal parabolic subgroups.

 \begin{thm} Let $P$ be the minimal parabolic subgroup in one of the simple Lie groups $\SO_0(n,1)$, $\SU(n,1)$, $\Sp(n,1)$ or $\FF$.
 Then $A(P) = B(P) \cap C_0(P)$. \end{thm}